Medical Education Reform

 - Provide opportunities for all Harvard medical students to acquire in-depth knowledge in one area of inquiry and to produce a scholarly product in their area under the guidance of an expert faculty member.

-Beginning in the fall of 2006, HMS launched another major revision of the MD curriculum in the New Pathway program – the New Integrated Curriculum.
+In the fall of 2006, HMS launched another major revision of the MD curriculum in the New Pathway program – the New Integrated Curriculum.
 Highlights of the new curriculum are outlined below.

 Students begin medical school in mid-August with a new course, Introduction to the Profession.
-The preclinical curriculum, called Fundamentals of Medicine, begins in September and includes the basic biological and population sciences that underlie clinical medicine as well as Patient-Doctor I and II, courses that introduce students to clinical medicine.
+The preclinical clerkship curriculum, called Fundamentals of Medicine, begins in September and includes the basic biological and population sciences that underlie clinical medicine as well as Patient-Doctor I and II, courses that introduce students to clinical medicine.

 The third-year clerkships, now the Principal Clinical Experience (PCE), are taught as an integrated program at a single site and incorporate the many disciplines of medicine.
 The experience begins in May of Year II and incorporates longitudinal experiences, including a multidisciplinary curriculum, mentoring, assessment, and ambulatory care experience.

-Education Reform came about through a deliberate, painstaking, community-wide process, and it continues through active, continuous review and improvement of the curriculum, the education program, and the systems that support it.
+Medical Education Reform came about through a deliberate, painstaking, community-wide process, and it continues through active, continuous review and improvement of the curriculum, the education program, and the systems that support it.

 To create and nurture a diverse community